pcherian10/cli-gem-project/README.md

 ## Usage

-Choose the first option for a random joke from the database and
+Choose the first option for a random joke from the database.
+Choose the second option for a list of categories, which will lead to a list of joke titles.
+Then, choose a joke title to display the joke.

 ## Development